maru801/jellyfin-scripts/README.md

 The script shouldn't delete anything that's not a .jpg or extra .nfo file.
 However, just in case any other file type gets deleted, the script will output that an "incorrect" file has been deleted and won't work until the situation has been dealt with.

 All deletions are sent to a log as described in the script.
+If a video file is deleted due to a fault in this script, it will get marked down in the deletion log.
+The script will refuse to run until the deletion log is cleared/deleted.
+This is to avoid further loses of any more video media until the cause is figured out.

-Also, don't forget to link the correct paths in the script.
+Don't forget to link the correct paths in the script.

-### THIS SCRIPT WILL ERASE ALL JPG FILES THAT DON'T MATCH A VIDEO FILE NAME IN THE SAME LINKED DIRECTORIES
+### THIS SCRIPT WILL ERASE ALL JPG, NFO, & TRICKPLAY FILES THAT DON'T MATCH A VIDEO FILE NAME IN THE SAME LINKED DIRECTORIES

-Don't lose your stored images by accident.
+Don't lose your stored images and other metadata files by accident.

 The following are files that are excluded from being deleted: